isaacnmm/pestpolicy-hugo2XX/content/posts/can-bed-bugs-live-in-carpet/index.md

 Lock the bed bugs infested carpet in your room and heat the room to a temperature of 120  140 degrees Fahrenheit.
 During heat treatment, the room temperature rises to kill all bed bugs in the carpets and other hideouts in the room.
 This method is
 safe for pets
-and humans in your house  you will need to remove all heat-sensitive items within.� Specialized equipment used in this method is slightly expensive.
+and humans in your house  you will need to remove all heat-sensitive items within.
+Specialized equipment used in this method is slightly expensive.
 You can also best bed bug steamers
 .
 Alternatively, you can purchase smaller size special bed bug Zappers that can heat the room to bed bugs room temperature  these bed bugs zappers are designed to kill of stages of bed bugs.